 But I digress.

 Back to graduation.

 Let’s add a little picture right here of Nana and Papa with Elle before they left for Africa.

-Max's graduation last year), and the bagpipes led the graduates on in.
+And then, groundhog day started once again (because it was just like Max’s graduation last year), and the bagpipes led the graduates on in.
 Can you see Elle above and below?

 Great adventures lie ahead for them.

 I was completely giddy for her to open it.

 I had been saving all her t-shirts since she was itty-bitty and had planned to make a quilt with them.